Matt Bomer: 2000–2004: Early roles

-Shortly after graduating from Carnegie Mellon University, Bomer moved to New York City, where he worked in theater and got his first role on television.
-His television debut came in 2000 on the ABC network, when he played Ian Kipling on the 1970s drama soap opera All My Children.
+Shortly after graduating from Carnegie Mellon University, Bomer moved to New York City.
+His television debut came in 2000 on the ABC network, when he played Ian Kipling on the long running soap opera All My Children.
 Two years later he made a guest appearance in the mystery fantasy series Relic Hunter (2002).

 In 2001, he landed a contract role on the soap opera Guiding Light.
 He played Ben Reade, a character connected to several core families on the show.
 When Bomer left the show in 2003, his exit was controversial; Ben was suddenly revealed to be a male prostitute and serial killer.
-He received a Gold Derby Awards for Younger Actor – Daytime Drama for his performance in the series.
-Years later in 2015, Bomer talked about his participation in the series, he said: "I told them to just throw the kitchen sink at me, and they did."
+Years later in 2015, Bomer talked about his participation in the series: "I told them to just throw the kitchen sink at me, and they did."

 His next role was in the supernatural drama series Tru Calling (2003–2004).
-Starring alongside Eliza Dushku, Bomer starred as Luc Johnston the love interest of the protagonist of the series played by Dushku, in the first season.
-In 2003, Bomer returned to theatre to star in a Powerhouse Theater production of Paul Weitz's play Roullete in New York.
+Starring alongside Eliza Dushku, Bomer starred as Luc Johnston, the love interest of the protagonist of the series played by Dushku, in the first season.
+In 2003, Bomer returned to theatre to star in a Powerhouse Theater production of Paul Weitz's play Roulette in New York.
 A year later, he appeared in the episode Bellport in the primetime TV show of North Shore.